Let's Go Quintuplets!

-Go!
-Go!
-Itsutsugo Land (ゴーゴー五つ子ら・ん・ど, Go go itsutsugo ra·n·do) is a Japanese anime series that originally aired in Japan during 2001 and 2002 on TBS.
+Let's Go Quintuplets! (ゴーゴー五つ子ら・ん・ど, Go go itsutsugo ra·n·do) is a Japanese anime series produced by Eiken and TBS that originally aired in Japan every Saturday from 7:00 AM to 7:30 AM from April 14, 2001, to March 30, 2002, on TBS.
 The series is about quintuplets who have many adventures together.

-The series has been dubbed into English by The Ocean Group as Let's Go Quintuplets! and aired in New Zealand.
+The series has been dubbed into English by The Ocean Group and aired in New Zealand.
 The first two episodes of the English dub were released on a dual audio European Spanish DVD.

 The series totals 50 episodes, each one consisting of 1 to 2 parts.

 The name Go!
 Go!
 Itsutsugo has a double meaning.
 Go is, apart from the English word, also Japanese for "five".
 Itsutsugo means quintuplet.

 Characters

 The names of the characters were changed in the English dub but the initials of each name were preserved.